mozilla/extension-workshop/src/content/documentation/enterprise/adding-policy-support-to-your-extension.md

+---
+title: Redirected - Adding Policy Support to your Extension
+---

-Do not delete - This page is gone but we need to keep the file for the redirect, see: /.utils/setup-object-redirection.sh
+Do not delete - This page is gone but we need to keep the file for the redirect, see /.utils/setup-object-redirection.sh